 Once the colder weather of autumn rolls in, you’re only a few months away from being stuck inside the house due to blizzards and icy roads.
-You’re going to want your home to be as comfortable as possible when you’re stuck inside for long periods of time.
-To get your home ready for the long winter, begin preparing it now during the more comfortable fall months.
+You are going to want your home to be as comfortable as possible when you are stuck inside for long periods of time.
+To get your home ready for the long winter and crazy weather ahead, begin preparing it now during the more comfortable fall months.
 Below, you will find seven easy home care tips for the fall.

 1. Lawn Care

 The autumn season is the best time of the year to give your lawn the attention and restorative care it needs to recover from a busy and dry summer season.
 One of the first treatments your yard will need is a scarifying.
 This is the act of using a rake on your lawn to remove excess debris and dry grass to allow optimal water and fertilizer absorption.

 Overseeding is also a popular lawn care treatment performed during the fall.
 Overseeding is the process of planting grass seeds in bare spots on your lawn or in other areas where the grass needs to be thicker.
 This process is done without disturbing or tearing up the soil and existing layer of grass.
 Zing recommends that the prime time to overseed cool-season grasses is late summer to early fall.